 It perfectly encapsulates what the “news” is all about.
 It's not about getting information to you, it's about getting you to watch.
 The more people watch, the higher the ratings.
 The higher the ratings, the more they can charge for commercials.

-Just go back to articles from six months ago, read the “predictions” and see how they panned out.
-A Trump presidency was going to sink the market… but instead it went on a tear.
+Just go back to articles from six months ago (from March 2017), read the “predictions” and see how they panned out.
+A Trump presidency was going to sink the market… but instead, it went on a tear.

 They have crazy headlines about how the Dow is going to break 20,000 (!!!) and how the market is over-valued.
 By the way, it broke 20,000 in 2018.
 It's broke 21,000 recently too — but we've been recently gyrating around 21,000.